rcalix1/MachineLearningFoundations/NeuralNets/Hopfield/README.md

  ![ousdsrProd](weightsCalc.png)

-Here are some important points to note about Hopfield networks and the code:
+* Here are some important points to note about Hopfield networks and the code:

-\begin{itemize}
-    \item np.outer produces one product between each possible element pairing from 2 tensors
+* np.outer produces one product between each possible element pairing from 2 tensors
-    \item np.outer is used for the "outer product"
+* np.outer is used for the "outer product"
-    \item The intuition is like a pairwise distance matrix
+* The intuition is like a pairwise distance matrix
-    \item This can help us to find the distance between each pair of point values
+* This can help us to find the distance between each pair of point values
-    \item The Hebbian learning rule can be used for training
-\end{itemize}

-The following code segments provide an example of the basic idea with Hopfield networks for anomaly detection.

-First we define the Hopfield network and create some random data.